-Earlobes: This piercing is in the center of your earlobe with a standard healing time between 4-8 weeks.
+Earlobes: This piercing is in the center of your earlobe with a standard healing time between four to eight weeks.
 Healing times may be longer for upper lobe piercings positioned above the standard earlobe piercing.

 Cartilage: Also known as a helix piercing which is positioned at the outer rim of the ear through the cartilage.
-Healing times vary between 8 to 12 months.
-This type of piercing was very popular in the 1990's.
+Healing times vary between eight to 12 months.
+This type of piercing was very popular in the 1990s.

 Daith: This piercing is located on the folded cartilage just above the ear canal.
-Standard healing time varies between 4 to 8 months, give or take a couple months.
+Standard healing time varies between four to eight months, give or take a couple months.

 Rook: A rook piercing is located above a daith piercing through the cartilage fold on the upper inner ear.
 There is a wide range of healing times on this piercing, mostly due to how important aftercare is for this area.
 Expect the piercing to be fully healed between 6 to 18 months.

-Eyebrows: This surface piercing should heal within 2-4 months.
+Eyebrows: This surface piercing should heal within two to four months.

-Nostril: A nostril piercing using a nostril screw should heal between 3-6 months.
+Nostril: A nostril piercing using a nostril screw should heal between three to six months.

-Lower Lip: A lower lip piercing should between within 2-3 months
+Lower Lip: A lower lip piercing should between within two to three months

 Septum: A septum piercing is located in the middle section of the nose.
-Average healing time using a 16 gauge piercing is 2 months.
+Average healing time using a 16-gauge piercing is two months.

 Tongue Piercings: Surprisingly, tongue piercings take less time to heal than most ear piercings.
 It is actually one of the fastest healing body piercings.
-Expect an average healing time of 3-4 weeks.
+Expect an average healing time of three to four weeks.

 Navel: Don't expect to take your navel piercing out anytime soon after getting it done.
 Average healing time is up to 12 months.

 Nipple Piercings, Females: Female nipple piercings take longer to heal than males.
-Healing times vary between 3 to 6 months.
+Healing times vary between three to six months.

-Nipple Piercings, Males: Healing time for male nipple piercings is between 2 to 4 months.
+Nipple Piercings, Males: Healing time for male nipple piercings is between two to four months.